approvals/Approvals.NodeJS/readme.md

   // Mark can be inserted and cause issues,
   // this allows you to force it to be stripped
   stripBOM: false

-  // If approvals determines things are different, it will replacement
-  // line endings CRLF with just LF and re-compare.
-If they are the same
-  // approvals will log a warning that the files are the same except for
-  // line endings.
-Flip this to `true` to fail tests if line-endings
-  // are different
-  failOnLineEndingDifferences: false,

   //DANGER: this can be used to force-approve a file during a test run.
   // Can be used for first time-run or if lots of tests are failing because